Stackclash/5e-vault/5. Mechanics/Classes/Barbarian Path Of The Totem Warrior.md

 ### Spirit Seeker (Level 3)

 Yours is a path that seeks attunement with the natural world, giving you a kinship with beasts.
-At 3rd level when you adopt this path, you gain the ability to cast the [[Beast Sense|beast sense]] and [[Speak With Animals|speak with animals]] spells, but only as rituals, as described in "chapter 10".
+At 3rd level when you adopt this path, you gain the ability to cast the [[5.
+Mechanics\Spells\Beast Sense.md|beast sense]] and [[5.
+Mechanics\Spells\Speak With Animals.md|speak with animals]] spells, but only as rituals, as described in "chapter 10".

 ### Totem Spirit (Level 3)